BergmannLab/Retina-tortuosity/README.md

 To measure a specific phenotype, add a function to `measurePhenotype.py`, modify `__MAIN__` to use this function and to name the output file, and then run the measurements using `sbatch run_measurePhenotype.sh`.

-Phenotype measurements are stored in the scratch retina folder under `UKBiob/fundus/fundus_phenotypes/`.
+Phenotype measurements are stored in the scratch retina folder: `*scratch*/retina/UKBiob/fundus/fundus_phenotypes/`.

 ## Image-based phenotypes to phenofile
 Using a defined QC file, the script `GWAS/statsToPhenofile.py` combines image measurements into participant-wise single-number statistics compatible with BGENIE.